País Is Back: 5 Things to Know and 6 Wines to Try

 Louis-Antoine Luyt El Mismo País – One of the earliest champions of País, helping reframe the grape as something worth taking seriously.
 This wine is fresh and light-bodied, with earthy and fruity notes, and is perfect with a picnic salad spread. ($22)

 Garage Wine Co.
 País 215 BC Ferment 2022 – Small-lot, dry-farmed wines from Maule that show depth and structure.
 This one offers loads of ripe fruit flavors and round tannins, without rusticity.
-This is País grown on granitic rock in a coastal, mountainous area. ($21)
+This País grows on granitic rock in a coastal, mountainous area. ($21)

-Pedro Parra Vinista País 2023 – Legendary winemaker Pedro Parra’s work, less about volume, more about place, champions the importance of soil, old vines, and site expression in varieties like País.
+Pedro Parra Vinista País 2023 – Legendary winemaker Pedro Parra has brought a new vision to the Chilean wine industry by searching for quality terroirs and developing new plantings throughout the country.
 The Wine Advocate calls this wine “Outstanding.
 It's the finest Vinista to date.” ($24)

 Is that you?!